-If you aren’t already making bone broth and stocking it I would encourage you to start.
+If you aren’t already making bone broth and stocking it, I would encourage you to start.
 Eating nutritiously can be expensive but bone broth or stock is a super nutrient dense food and it’s inexpensive to make.
-Bone broth not only is extremely nutritious but it adds great taste and flavor to so many dishes.
+It not only is extremely nutritious but it adds great taste and flavor to so many dishes.

 Why Bone Broth?

 Besides being delicious and nutritious, bone broth is also known for boosting the immune system.

 It’s the bone broth.
 It improves immune health and digestion.
 Broth or stock is full of vitamins and minerals.
 The magnesium, calcium, and phosphorus it contains help improve bone and tooth health.
 It’s high collagen content helps support joints, hair, nails, and skin.
 Some believe it even reduces cellulite.

 After reading Gut and Psychology Syndrome one realizes some of the potential bone broth has in promoting personal health.
 This book explains the link between gut health, immune health, and brain health.
 Bone broth plays a vital role in promoting health in all three areas.